THE YOUNG THEATRE PROMOTERS

 Young Theatre Promoters

-Set up by HRAEN in 2014 as part of the Partnership Investment Scheme, the young theatre promoters are a group of performing arts students from Robertsbridge Community College, who work with Applause Rural Touring and Robertsbridge Arts Partnership to bring a variety of professional show to the college for their peers.
+Set up by HRAEN in 2014 as part of the Partnership Investment Scheme, the young theatre promoters were a group of performing arts students from Robertsbridge Community College, who work with Applause Rural Touring and Robertsbridge Arts Partnership to bring a variety of professional show to the college for their peers.
 By working closely with performers and bringing them in for workshops additional to the performance the idea is to encourage more students to see the live show.

-Set up by HRAEN in 2014 as part of the Partnership Investment Scheme, the young theatre promoters are a group of performing arts students from Robertsbridge Community College, who work with Applause Rural Touring and Robertsbridge Arts Partnership to bring a variety of professional show to the college for their peers.
+Set up by HRAEN in 2014 as part of the Partnership Investment Scheme, the young theatre promoters were a group of performing arts students from Robertsbridge Community College, who work with Applause Rural Touring and Robertsbridge Arts Partnership to bring a variety of professional show to the college for their peers.
 By working closely with performers and bringing them in for workshops additional to the performance the idea is to encourage more students to see the live show.

-NEXT SHOW: Not About Heroes
+Not About Heroes

 Wednesday 1st November 2017